-- pyfunc The Python function to compile. - args A tuple of argument types to compile for. - debug (boo1) Whether to include debug info in the generated PTX. - lineinfo (bool) Whether to include a line mapping from the generated PTX to the source code.
-Usually this is used with optimized code (since debug mode would automatically include this), so we want debug info in the LLVM but only the line mapping in the final PTX. - device (bool) Whether to compile a device function.
-Defaults to False, to compile global kernel functions.
+- pyfunc The Python function to compile. - sig The signature representing the function's input and output types. - debug (boo1) Whether to include debug info in the generated PTX. - lineinfo (bool) Whether to include a line mapping from the generated PTX to the source code.
+Usually this is used with optimized code (since debug mode would automatically include this), so we want debug info in the LLVM but only the line mapping in the final PTX.

 4.1.
-CUDA Host API 247
+CUDA Host API 259

-- fastmath (bool) Whether to enable fast math flags (ftz=1, prec_sqrt=0, prec_div=, and fma=1) - cc (tuple) Compute capability to compile for, as a tuple (MAJOR, MINOR).
-Defaults to (5, 3). - opt (bool) Enable optimizations.
+- device (bool) Whether to compile a device function.
+Defaults to False, to compile global kernel functions. - fastmath (bool) Whether to enable fast math flags (ftz=1, prec_sqrt=0, prec_div=, and fma=1) - cc (tuple) Compute capability to compile for, as a tuple (MAJOR, MINOR).
+Defaults to (5, 0). - opt (bool) Enable optimizations.
 Defaults to True.